scooterthedev/Talkufy-Android/README.md

 # Get involved!
 We're very excited about the project, and we're looking for other people to get involved.
-Over time, we would like to make the best messaging framework for mobile.
+Over time, we would like to make the best messaging framework for Android.
 Help is always welcome.
 The more that is done, the better it gets!

 ## How to Contribute
 Contributions are the best!
 They help us fix active bugs and help us make new features which will make the app even better!